MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure.zh-cn/Instructions/Labs/LAB_09_Implementing_storage_solutions_in_Windows_Server.md

 ### <a name="scenario"></a>场景

-Contoso 的管理人员正在探索使用 iSCSI 降低配置集中存储的成本和复杂性的选项。 若要对此进行测试，必须安装和配置 iSCSI 目标，并配置 iSCSI 发起程序以提供对目标的访问权限。
+Executives at Contoso are exploring the option of using iSCSI to decrease the cost and complexity of configuring centralized storage.
+To test this, you must install and configure the iSCSI targets, and configure the iSCSI initiators to provide access to the targets.

 此练习的主要任务如下：